WuzhangFang/wannier-response-code-0.10/README.md

 # Wannier linear response
 Wannier linear response is a code for calculating linear response properties based on a tight-binding Hamiltonian from Wannier90.
-Here I tried to review the very first vercode
+Here I tried to review the first version of this code to learn about how the linear response formulas are implemented.

 ## lines.f90